-OMIA:000837-9615 : Vitamin D-deficiency rickets, type IA in Canis lupus familiaris
+OMIA:000837-9615 : Vitamin D-deficiency rickets, type IA in Canis lupus familiaris (dog)

-In other species: pig , domestic cat
+In other species: domestic cat , pig

 Categories: Skeleton phene (incl. short stature & teeth)

-Possibly relevant human trait(s) and/or gene(s)s (MIM numbers): 264700 (trait) , 609506 (gene)
+Links to possible relevant human trait(s) and/or gene(s) in OMIM: 264700 (trait) , 609506 (gene)

-Mendelian trait/disorder: unknown
+Mendelian trait/disorder: yes

 Cross-species summary: Vitamin D (cholecalciferol) is synthesised in the skin from 7-dehydrocholesterol by the action of UV radiation from sunlight.
 Cholecalciferol, however, has very little biological activity: it requires two hydroxylations in order to become (biologically) active.
 The first hydroxylation, catalysed by cholecalciferol 25-hydroxylase, occurs in the liver.
 The second of these hydroxylations occurs in the kidney under the action of the enzyme 25-alpha-hydroxycholecalciferol 1-hydroxylase.
 The resultant active form of vitamin D (called 1,25-dihydroxycholecalciferol or 1,25(OH)sub2D) is a steroid hormone that plays a vital role in whole-body calcium homeostasis.
 Vitamin D-deficieny rickets, type 1A (previously known as Pseudo-vitamin D deficiency rickets) is an inherited deficiency of the 1-hydroxylase enzyme, due to mutations in the gene that encodes this enzyme, namely CYP27B1.
 As expected, this deficiency results in clinical signs indistinguishable from those seen in individuals suffering from non-genetic lack of vitamin D, most commonly resulting from a dietary deficiency of calcium or insufficient exposure to sunlight.
 The clinical signs of rickets (inherited and non-genetic) arise from defects in calcium homeostasis.
 The most noticeable effects include a failure of calcification of bones (leading to bowing of limbs) and delayed dentition.